ggluo/Minimal_Flash_Attention/README.md

 ## Overview

 **Minimal Flash Attention** is a minimal, educational implementation of the Flash Attention algorithm in CUDA for inference workloads.
-This project provides a clear, step-by-step implementation of the Flash Attention algorithm with progressive optimizations across 7 different kernel variants, plus a cuBLAS baseline for comparison.
+This project provides a clear, step-by-step implementation of the Flash Attention algorithm with progressive optimizations across 8 different kernel variants (0-7), showcasing various CUDA optimization techniques.

 The Flash Attention algorithm is an efficient attention mechanism that reduces memory bandwidth requirements by computing attention scores in a tiled manner with online softmax computation, avoiding the need to store the full attention matrix.

 ## Key Features

-- **7 Progressive Kernel Implementations**: From basic to optimized versions
+- **8 Progressive Kernel Implementations**: From basic to highly optimized versions including Tensor Core utilization
 - **Educational Focus**: Clean, well-commented code suitable for learning CUDA optimization techniques
-- **Benchmarking**: Compare performance against cuBLAS baseline
+- **Performance Benchmarking**: Compare performance across different optimization strategies
 - **Algorithm Implementation**: Full implementation of Flash Attention with tiling and online softmax
 - **Modular Design**: Separate kernels for different optimization strategies